Lucas Souza (footballer, born 1998)

 Lucas do Carmo Souza (born 6 January 1998), simply known as Lucas Souza, is a Brazilian professional footballer who plays as a centre-back for Confiança.

 Career

 Revealed by Goiás EC, Lucas Souza played for teams in the state in the first part of his career.
 In 2021, he arrived at Altos-PI where he was state champion, and later played for Operário Ferroviário on loan, and for Joinville.
 In March 2024, he was hired by Volta Redonda FC, where he became champion of Série C and was chosen by the "Nosso Futebol" award as the best defender in the championship.
-On April 2025, Souza was hired by AD Confiança.
+In April 2025, Souza was hired by AD Confiança.